Version 1.5, July 2023

 - Governance and administration — does the agency have appropriate governance mechanisms in place to meet its IPS obligations, including an information management framework?

-- IPS information architecture — does the agency have a publication framework in place and has it taken the necessary steps to ensure that information in its IPS entry is easily discoverable and accessible to the Australian community?
+- Structure of the IPS — does the agency have a publication framework in place and has it taken the necessary steps to ensure that information in its IPS entry is easily discoverable and accessible to the Australian community?

 - Agency compliance review — does the agency have appropriate processes, systems and resources in place to monitor and review its IPS compliance and to make necessary improvement in the agency’s IPS implementation?

 13.166 The Information Commissioner can investigate complaints about an agency’s IPS compliance (s 70).
 The Information Commissioner publishes summaries of investigation outcomes, including the outcomes of investigations into complaints about agency compliance with the IPS requirements.